-An ecologist with BearPaws Environmental Consulting performed an environmental assessment and protected species survey on the Cleary - Immokalee Property on August 15, 2016.
-The 8.98± acre site is located in Section 28, Township 48S, and Range 26E, of Collier County, Florida.
+An environmental assessment and protected species survey was conducted by BearPaws Environmental Consulting (please refer to Exhibit G - Barrett Stejskal's Resume) on the Cleary - Immokalee Property on August 15, 2016.
+The $8.98\pm$ acre site is located in Section 28, Township 48S, and Range 26E, of Collier County, Florida.
 More specifically; the site is located approximately a quarter mile east of Logan Boulevard and immediately south of Immokalee Road, in Naples, Florida.
 Please see the attached Project Location Map (Exhibit A).

 The purpose of this assessment was to identify all natural/native areas, such as wetlands and unique upland areas on-site per Collier County Land Development Code (LDC), Section 3.05.00, Vegetation Removal, Protection, and Preservation.
-The was also inspected to determine the potential of listed (endangered, threatened, etc.) species inhabiting the site per the Collier County LDC, Section 3.04.00, the Protection of Endangered, Threatened, or Listed Species.
+The site was also inspected to determine the potential of listed (endangered, threatened, etc.) species inhabiting the site per the Collier County LDC, Section 3.04.00, the Protection of Endangered, Threatened, or Listed Species, as well as any Listed Plant Species, as identified in Collier County LDC, Section 3.04.03.
+Protection afforded to these listed plants is designed to provide limited relocation of seed or individual plants if they do not already occur naturally in the proposed preserve area.
 Specific attention was towards locating any potential gopher tortoise (Gopherus polyphemus) burrows within the uplands, any potential Big Cypress fox squirrel (Sciurus niger) day-beds in the wetlands, and any bald eagle (Haliaeetus leucocephalus) nests, red-cockaded woodpecker (Picoides borealis) and/or Florida bonneted bat (Eumops floridanus) cavity trees within the upland communities on-site.